bhargaviamillineni/QueuePulse/README.md

 **Real-Time Digital Queue Management for Indian Clinics**

-> *"The receptionist clicks 'Call Next' and the waiting room TV updates instantly — no refresh, no lag.
+> *"The doctor clicks 'Call Next' and the waiting room TV updates instantly — no refresh, no lag.
 That's when the clinic owner says: 'I want this.'"*

 ---